 Frequently Asked Questions

-Resin is a two-part liquid which when mixed together forms a fast-setting hard material.
+Cold casts, or resin, is a two-part liquid which when mixed together forms a fast-setting hard material.
 We add real bronze powder and aluminium powder to get the finishes you see on the website.
 It looks and feels like real bronze and has a good weight to it.
 Although not as strong as real bronze it is an extremely robust material and will not break easily.
 It can therefore be un-framed as well as framed.

 What is our gentle casting mousse made of?